 There is a quiet pull toward what we truly love — often subtle, often persistent — asking to be noticed before it can be named.

-This space holds a creative and reflective practice that moves between image, attention, and the spaces in between.
+My creative and reflective practice explores people, places and the human response.
 It is shaped by listening — to materials, to people, to the land, and to what is beginning to emerge but is not yet fully formed.

 Alongside my art practice, I work with individuals in coaching conversations that offer space for reflection, transition, and the unfolding of what comes next.
 These two strands are not separate in essence; they are both rooted in a way of working that is attentive, intuitive, and open to what is just becoming visible.